 Growing your own seeds is a great skill to have because it opens up the plant varieties you have access to.
-When you buy from a greenhouse or garden centre, your only choice is to grow what they have to offer.
-The availability of seeds is vast, so learning to grow your own seeds opens up endless possibilities.
+When you buy from a greenhouse or garden centre, your only choice is what they have to offer, which mean, if they’re out of tomatoes then you have to look elsewhere or not grow them.
+When growing from seed, you have the ability to grow any type of vegetable your area allows, while also trying new varieties.

 If you are new to seed starting and want to learn more, check out the full list of seed starting guides we have:

-Today we are going to talk about seed starting equipment.
-In this guide we will take you through the equipment that you need, and provide product recommendations that range in price, to allow you to create a seed starting setup that fits within your budget.
+In this guide I will take you through the equipment that you need, and provide product recommendations that range in price, to allow you to create a seed starting setup that fits within your budget.

 Shelving Unit

-You can grow seeds on a table, windowsill or even on the floor, however it does not beat having a designated seed growing stand.
-Stands can be affordable, and keep your plants organized without having them take over your entire house.
-Seeds are small, and seedlings aren’t much bigger, but as the plants grow so do the pots and space that they require.
-What starts as a small spot on your dining room table will quickly grow into taking up the entire table if you choose to grow without a designated stand.
+You can grow seeds on a table, windowsill or even on the floor, however having a designated seed growing stand is the easiest and most space saving option.
+Stands are affordable, and keep your plants organized without having them take over your entire house.
+Although seeds are small, as the plants grow, so do the pots and space that they require.
+What starts as a small spot on your dining room table will quickly grow into taking up the entire table until there’s no room left for you to eat!

-Stands are a neat and tidy way to grow your plants.
-They take up minimal space but allow you to grow a lot of plants.
-If you choose an adjustable unit, you can adjust the shelves based on the height of the plants at the time.
-However, if you choose a stand without adjustable shelves, having the ability to raise and lower the lights is beneficial.
+The benefit of a plant stand is that it takes up minimal space but allows you to grow a lot of plants.
+There are shelving units with adjustable shelves, and others with non-adjustable shelves.
+If you choose an adjustable unit, you can adjust the shelves based on the height of the plants at the time, or you can have designated shelves that work for just seed starting, and other higher shelves for larger plants.
+If you choose a stand without adjustable shelves, just make sure you have the ability to raise and lower the lights.

-Some factors that you will want to consider when choosing a stand include:
+Some factors that you want to consider when choosing a stand include:

 Budget